Preparing students for success

 Students will improve their understanding of operations, data and graphs, patterns and variables, number theory and fractions, ratios, rates, percentages, numerical equivalency, equations and inequalities, geometry, integers, probability, and data analysis.

-In 7th grade math reinforces middle school problem-solving concepts such as ratios and proportional analyses, operations with fractions, equivalency, geometry, and statistics while introducing the foundations of algebra.
-8th grade math provides preparation for Algebra 1.
+7th Grade: This class reinforces middle school problem-solving concepts such as ratios and proportional analyses, operations with fractions, equivalency, geometry, and statistics while introducing the foundations of algebra.

+8th Grade: The last middle school course provides preparation for Algebra 1.
 Learners encounter the fundamentals of Algebra through middle school math concepts such as integers, rational numbers, the coordinate plane, proportionality, percentages, equations and inequalities, geometry, measurement, and statistics.
 Students learn the fundamentals of parent functions while improving numeric reasoning, cooperative learning, and real-world problem-solving methods.

 Science